Rwanda cannot stop migrants leaving and attempting fresh journeys to UK

 “Part of the reason people think they should be living in Europe or richer countries is that they think the streets are paved with gold and part of the reason is this narrative which is cast by different media that Africa is basically a hellhole, it’s presented as a terrible place to live, which isn’t true.”

-The scheme was announced by Priti Patel in April but has been delayed by a series of legal challenges that will not be resolved until October, at the earliest.
+The scheme was announced by Patel in April but has been delayed by a series of legal challenges that will not be resolved until October at the earliest.

 Documents disclosed by the British government as part of an ongoing High Court case showed that both the Foreign Office and UK High Commissioner to Rwanda advised against the deal, and that the country was “initially excluded from the shortlist of potential partner countries for the proposed immigration policy on human rights grounds”.